CUH Logo

 • Depending on the size of the cut that is stitched you may leave hospital on the day of surgery or need to stay overnight.

 • It might be necessary to give you antibiotics to make sure that the wound heals without any infection.
-These may be given through a vein in your arm whilst you are in hospital.
+These may be given through a vein in your arm whilst you are in hospital and you may need to complete the tablet version on discharge.

 Do I need to take any time off work?